-Classic Car Friday Town Parade and Car Display
+Classic Car Friday Car Display and Waterfront Drive Parade

 Classic Car Friday

-Classic Car Friday opens competitive proceedings for the Jaguar Simola Hillclimb on Friday 4 May 2018 and caters exclusively for historic, classic and vintage cars.
+Classic Car Friday opens competitive proceedings for the Simola Hillclimb on Friday 8 May 2020 and caters exclusively for historic, classic and vintage cars.

 Glorious cars from pre-war to 1985 will grace the hill during the course of the day, while drivers, friends and spectators are encouraged to attend in period dress.